gbr1/raccoon_docs/assembly_manual/4_final_assembly.md

 ## 4. Optional - Battery holder

-1. Insert magnets into the piece taking care of the polarity, the piece must be attracted by the bottom plate.
+1. Insert magnets into the piece taking care of the polarity, the piece must be attracted by the bottom plate

 ![../doc_images/assembly/bottom_steps/bottom_steps.001.png](../doc_images/assembly/bottom_steps/bottom_steps.001.png)